If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 - Why they are moving

-If there were no major issues and your tenant moved due to work, family, or personal reasons, you can ask them for a testimonial to help you land your next great tenant.
+If there were no major issues and your tenant moved due to work, family, or personal reasons, you can ask them for a testimonial to help you land your next quality tenant.

 9. Market Your Vacant Property Quickly